Tamim Iqbal: Caribbean Premier League

-St. Lucia Zouks

 Tamim was classified as an international elite player for the inaugural Caribbean Premier League in 2013.
 He was picked by the St. Lucia Zouks, and scored 162 runs in 7 innings with 1 fifty.

-Bicentenary Celebration

 In July 2014, he played for the Rest of the World side in the Bicentenary Celebration match at Lord's.

 Pakistan Super League

-Peshawar Zalmi

 Tamim was picked up by the Peshawar Zalmi for the 2016 Pakistan Super League.
 He top-scored for his team scoring 267 runs in 6 innings on an average of 66.75 with 3 fifties.

 In the 2017 Pakistan Super League, Tamim scored 94 runs in 5 innings with 1 half-century.

 In the 2018 Pakistan Super League, he scored 161 runs in 6 innings.

-Lahore Qalandars

 In 2020, he represented the Lahore Qalandars.

 He scored 83 runs in 3 innings.

 Afghanistan Premier League

 In September 2018, he was named in Nangarhar's squad in the first edition of the Afghanistan Premier League tournament.